richieganney/Bookmark-Project/README.md

 - Create the database using the psql command CREATE DATABASE bookmark_manager;
 - Connect to the database using the pqsl command \c bookmark_manager;
 - Run the query we have saved in the file 01_create_bookmarks_table.sql

+# instructions for setting up the TEST database for this project

+- Connect to psql (use 'brew install postgresql' if you don't have it already)
+- CREATE DATABASE "bookmark_manager_test";
+- Connect to the database using the pqsl command \c bookmark_manager_test;
+- CREATE TABLE bookmarks(id SERIAL PRIMARY KEY, url VARCHAR(60));